bryancaro/bryancaro/README.md

 I am a self-motivated and dedicated professional who thrives on challenges and continuously seeks opportunities to learn and grow.
 My passion for mentorship sets me apart, as I genuinely enjoy sharing my knowledge and experience with others.
 I strongly believe that collaboration and mentorship contribute to the success of any team or project.

-### Projects

-Here are a few highlights of my work:

-1. **XYZ App**: Developed an iOS application for XYZ company, which garnered positive feedback for its sleek design and seamless user experience.
-Implemented cutting-edge features using Core Data and integrated with third-party APIs for enhanced functionality.

-2. **ABC Project**: Led a team of developers in creating a groundbreaking iOS application for ABC project.
-Collaborated closely with designers and stakeholders to ensure the application's features aligned with the project's objectives.
-The app received recognition for its intuitive UI and optimized performance.

 ### Get in Touch

 I am always excited to collaborate on new projects and connect with fellow developers.
 If you're interested in working together or have any questions, feel free to reach out to me.
-You can find me on LinkedIn [here](https://www.linkedin.com/in/bryan-caromonsalve/) or email me at [email protected]
+You can find me on LinkedIn [here](https://www.linkedin.com/in/bryan-caro-262a8b172) or email me at [bryancaro96@gmail.com]

 Let's build amazing iOS applications together!